 For subsidiary entities, the portion of shareholders' equity, profit (loss) for the year and comprehensive income attributable to non-controlling interests is indicated as a separate item in the respective schedules of the consolidated financial statements (respectively in items: "190.
 Non-controlling interests", "340.
 Profit (loss) for the year attributable to non-controlling interests", "190.
-Consolidated comprehensive income attributable to non-controlling interests").
+Consolidated comprehensive income attributable to non-controlling interests", "190.
+Non-controlling interests", "340.
+Profit (loss) for the year attributable to non-controlling interests", "190.
+Consolidated comprehensive income attributable to non-controlling interests", "190.